OvRcode/ovrride/wp-content/themes/quark/readme.txt

 == Changelog ==

+= 1.2.10 =
+- Updated normalize.css to v3.0.1
+- Updated Modernizr to v2.7.2
+- Fixed grid percentages
+- Added RSS icon to the theme options
+- Added Spanish translation.
+Props @amieiro
+- Updated img element to add vertical-align so images are better aligned

 = 1.2.9 =
 - Removed Google Analytics script as requested by theme reviewer.
 This is best left for plugins so please ensure you add one if you were using this feature